-All non-credit professional and continuing education courses offered through the Outreach Department are transcripted as Continuing Education Units (CEU's).
+All non-credit courses offered through the Outreach Department are transcripted as Continuing Education Units (CEU's).
 These are awarded to the student upon successful completion of the course and are recorded on the student's continuing education transcript.
 CEU's are awarded based on national accreditation guidelines of 1 CEU = 10 contact hours.
 In addition to CEU's, these courses are also eligible for Office of Public Instruction (OPI) Renewal Units.
 These are awarded on a 1 Renewal Unit = 1 Contact hour formula and must be requested by the student.

-CUSTOMIZED TRAINING
+CONTRACT TRAINING

-MSU - Great Falls' Outreach helps to meet the needs of workforce training in the greater Great Falls area in the form of customized training assistance to businesses, including those located in rural communities, to maximize their ability to make a profit.
-By developing customized training programs matched to business needs, the centers bring together groups of people for effective exchange of knowledge, and provide specialized, effective training for all areas of business.
-Examples of training currently being offered include: Customer Service, Telephone Etiquette, Sales Training, Train the Trainer, Supervisory Skills, Records Management, Communication Styles, Time Management, Business Plans, Cash Flow Management, Computer Skills, Marketing on the Internet, E-Commerce, Advertising, Successful Business Writing, Conflict Management, Technology Applications and Professional Image, among other topics.
+MSU - Great Falls' Outreach helps meet the needs of workforce training in the greater Great Falls area in the form of customized training assistance to businesses and individuals, including those located in rural communities, to maximize their ability to make a profit.
+By developing customized training programs matched to individual and business needs, instructors and people are brought together to exchange knowledge and provide specialized, effective training for all areas of business including computer, supervision and management, customer service and more.

-The Outreach Department strives to provide the highest quality training solutions to area businesses.
-We invite you to join other great local companies and programs-Great Falls Clinic, Pacific Power and Light Montana, Veterans Upward Bound and Montana Air National Guard Family Program, to name a few who have taken advantage of this powerful training resource.
+Contract training provides the highest quality customized training options for area businesses and individuals.
+We invite you to join other local companies and programs that have taken advantage of this great service including-Great Falls Clinic, Pacific Power and Light Montana, Veterans Upward Bound and Montana Air National Guard Family Program, to name a few who have taken advantage of this powerful training resource.